rdpopov/nvim/README.md

 - **cmd.vim** - Some mappings that I have.
 Press Alt + h to see all of them
 - **fzf.vim** - Fzf config stolen from the original repo, and modified slightly
 - **linter.vim** - Ale is used for linter and this is where it's config resides
-- **lsp_and_compl.vim** - Loads basic vimlsp config and then loads specific configs for specificlanguages
+- **lsp_and_compl.vim** - Loads basic vimlsp config and then loads specific configs for specific languages
 - **lsp_configs** - Holds vimlsp and asyncomplete configurations basic and specific
 - **nerdtree.vim** - Nerdtree configuration
 - **plugs.vim** - Here are all the plugin currently in use,